-Each applicant must include one copy of an official transcript from each institution of higher education previously attended as part of their application.
+Applicants must include one copy of an official transcript from each institution of higher education previously attended as part of their application.
 Degree-seeking applicants are also required to provide an official copy of scores on one of the following appropriate examinations:

-1. The Graduate Record Examination - required for all programs except those in the College of Business.
-May be used for the Master of Public Administration program.

-2. The Graduate Management Admission Test - required for all programs in the College of Business.
-May be used for the Master of Public Administration program.
+- The Graduate Record Examination (GRE) is required for all programs except those in the College of Business and may be used for the Master of Public Administration program.
+The Miller Analogies Test (MAT) is an acceptable alternative for the M.Ed. and Ed.S. programs and for the M.P.A. program.
+The GRE is required for all Master of Science programs - 2.
+The Graduate Management Admission Test (GMAT) is required for the Master of Business Administration degree in the College of Business and may be used for the Master of Public Administration program.

-The GRE or GMAT scores are considered official when they are sent directly to the

-Graduate School from the Educational Testing Service (ETS).
+The GRE, GMAT, or MAT scores are considered official when they are sent directly to the Graduate School from the Educational Testing Service (GRE and GMAT) or the Psychological Corporation (MAT).
 Student copies are not considered official.